u-boot/u-boot/doc/driver-model/of-plat.rst

             .of_to_plat = mmc_of_to_plat,
             .probe          = mmc_probe,
             .priv_auto = sizeof(struct mmc_priv),
-            .plat_auto = sizeof(struct mmc_platdata),
+            .plat_auto = sizeof(struct mmc_plat),
     };

     U_BOOT_DRIVER_ALIAS(mmc_drv, vendor_mmc) /* matches compatible string */

-Note that struct mmc_platdata is defined in the C file, not in a header.
+Note that struct mmc_plat is defined in the C file, not in a header.
 This is to avoid needing to include dt-structs.h in a header file.
 The idea is to keep the use of each of-platdata struct to the smallest possible code area.
 There is just one driver C file for each struct, that can convert from the